Home . Events . Current Projects . Diary . Biography . Poems . Publications . Press . Contact

 Biography

-He is one of the founders and current chair of St Mungo’s Mirrorball the Glasgow network of poets and poetry lovers and is a committee member StAnza Scotland’s national poetry festival.
+He is one of the founders and current chair of St Mungo’s Mirrorbal,l the Glasgow network of poets and poetry lovers and is a committee member StAnza Scotland’s International Poetry Festival.

 “Carruth is an unusual Scottish voice and, consequently a very distinctive one, a direct and clear poetic voice that is able without compromising his huge technical ability, to reach out and engage those who rarely, if ever read poetry”